Melbourne cable tramway system: Brighton Road Line (1888-1925)

-The Brighton Road line opened on 11 October 1888, and originally ran between Brighton Road and City (Swanston Street).
+The Brighton Road line opened on 11 October 1888, and originally ran between the terminus at Brunning Street, Balaclava, along Brighton Road and St Kilda Road, to the City via Princes Bridge and Swanston Street.
 The initial city terminus was at Flinders Street, but this was extended northwards towards Queensberry Street on 20 January 1889.

-The trams operated along Brighton Road, High Street (now just St Kilda Road), St Kilda Road and Swanston Street from Brunning Street, Balaclava to Queensberry Street, Carlton.
-The line was truncated from Queensberry Street to Lonsdale Street on 11 February 1924 to allow the electric trams from the North to terminate in the city.
+The line was truncated from Queensberry Street to Lonsdale Street on 11 February 1924 to allow the electric trams from the north to terminate in the city.
 Following this point, Brighton Road trams were through-routed to North Melbourne via Lonsdale Street.
 The Brighton Road tram line fully closed for electrification on 26 December 1925, but the section between City Road and Domain Road remained for Toorak and Prahran trams to use.
 An electrified line from Lonsdale Street to Brighton Road was completed on 29 August 1926.
 Both the powerhouse and car shed were located on the south-east corner of St Kilda Road and Bromby Street.

 Prahran Line (1888-1926)

-The Prahran line opened on 26 October 1888, and ran between Prahran and City (Swanston Street).
-All Prahran line trams were through-routed to Collingwood via Lonsdale Street.
-The line ran along Chapel Street from Carlisle Street and Toorak Road where it met the Toorak line, along Toorak Road, Park Street and Domain Road to St Kilda Road where it met the Brighton Road line.
-Trams then ran via St Kilda Road and Swanston Street to Lonsdale Street where trams continued onto Collingwood.
+The Prahran line opened on 26 October 1888, and ran between the terminus at Carlisle Street, Balaclava, north along Chapel Street, then west along Toorak Road, Park Street, and Domain Road to St Kilda Road, and the City via Swanston Street, and then through-routed to Collingwood via Lonsdale Street.

 The line was truncated to City Road on 26 December 1925, when the Swanston Street line was closed for electrification.
 The line was further truncated back to Domain Road on 12 January 1926, when the St Kilda Road line was being converted to electric traction.
 The rest of the line was closed on 28 August 1926.
 However, Toorak trams still used the line between Domain Road and Chapel Street until October 1 later that year.
 The powerhouse and the car shed were both located on the north-west corner of Toorak Road and Chapel Street.

 North Carlton Line (1889-1939)

-The North Carlton line opened on 9 February 1889, and ran between North Carlton and City (Lonsdale Street).
-In 1897, the North Carlton service began running through-routed services to St Kilda Beach.
+The North Carlton line opened on 9 February 1889, and ran along Rathdowne Street from Park Street in North Carlton, to join the Collingwood line at Elgin Street, to the City at Lonsdale Street.
+In 1897, the service began running through-routed to Swanston Street, St Kilda Road and Fitzroy Street to St Kilda Beach.

 The line was closed on 1 August 1936, being replaced by a bus service, though the Collingwood line continued to use the section of track between Rathdowne Street and Lonsdale Street until it closed on 15 April 1939.
 Both the powerhouse and the car shed were located at the south-west corner of Rathdowne and Park Streets.